sgorblex/GitKiss/README.md

 ## Configuration
 You may configure some aspects of the server by tweaking the file `GK_PATH/conf.sh`, which by default resides in `/srv/gitkiss/gitkiss/conf.sh`.
 The file is sourced by the GitKiss shell (so watch out to not break anything) and every customizable variable follows a brief description.

-You can add commands by simpling adding an executable `command.sh` file in `commands/`.
+You can add custom shell commands by simpling adding an executable `command` file in `commands/`.
 For example:
 ```
-printf "#!/bin/sh\nclear" > commands/clear.sh
+printf "#!/bin/sh\nclear" > commands/clear
-chmod +x commands/clear.sh
+chmod +x commands/clear
 ```